Geof Darrow: Career

 After finishing Big Guy and Rusty, Darrow decided to return to his Bourbon Thret character but felt he needed to "adapt" him for the American audience.

-I've always liked the character, and I wanted to do it again, but I thought "well, that’s an odd name.
-No one in the United States will like it, it’s just too odd.
+I've always liked the character, and I wanted to do it again, but I thought "well, that's an odd name.
+No one in the United States will like it, it's just too odd.
 What can I call him?"
 I like Westerns and I like martial arts movies, so it's like taking a page from the Teenage Mutant Ninja Turtles.
 It's an odd two things to put together, so that's what I decided to call him.
-Shaolin Cowboy instead of Bourbon Thret. <...> I told Frank Miller I wanted to do something like a western, and Frank says "whatever you do, don’t put cowboy in the title!
-That doesn’t sell!"
+Shaolin Cowboy instead of Bourbon Thret. <...> I told Frank Miller I wanted to do something like a western, and Frank says "whatever you do, don't put cowboy in the title!
+That doesn't sell!"
 So of course I followed his advice.

 Meanwhile, relative unknowns the Wachowskis (having only directed the 1996 film Bound, as a low budget "audition piece"), impressed by Darrow's art for Hard Boiled, wanted to work with him on their production for The Matrix.
 Warner Bros. contacted Darrow, and after reading the script he agreed to work on the film.
 Wachowskis also brought comic book artist Steve Skroce from their short stint on Epic Comics' Ectokid, and the two proceeded to work on the concepts and storyboards which, when finished, played a pivotal role in getting the movie greenlit and financed.
 The Wachowskis later brought in Darrow as the conceptual designer on Speed Racer, although his contributions were significantly smaller compared to The Matrix trilogy.
 In 1999, shortly after the release of the first Matrix film, the Wachowskis announced they'll be working on an animated adaptation of Hard Boiled but the project was cancelled due to Miller not wanting to see his creation as an animated film.
-In 2019, Warner Bros. announced that Darrow and Skorce will be returning as storyboard artists and concept designers for the production of the fourth installment of The Matrix.
+In 2019, Warner Bros. announced that Darrow and Skroce would be returning as storyboard artists and concept designers for the production of the fourth installment of The Matrix.

 After finishing work on The Matrix trilogy, the Wachowskis set up a publishing house, Burlyman Entertainment, for which Darrow provided the logo illustration.
 Burlyman's output consisted of two paperbacks of The Matrix Comics collecting the short comic stories from The Matrix website, as well as seven issues of Darrow's Shaolin Cowboy, published between 2005 and 2007, and six issues of Doc Frankenstein, a Wachowskis-written and Skroce-drawn series originating from a concept developed by Darrow, which he described as "Doc Savage meets Citizen Kane".